 The history of the Arkle Chase goes back to 1987 when it was run as the Coventry Novices’ Chase.
 In all the years since (up to 2021) only twice has a horse won the Arkle Trial before winning the Arkle at the Cheltenham Festival.
 Ironically, there are few horses who needed an ideal trial for the Arkle less than Azertyuiop who was the 5/4 favourite for both races, taking the Arkle Trophy in 2003.
 There was then a seventeen year wait for the next dual winner, when Put The Kettle On won for Henry De Bromhead and Aidan Coleman.

 The Arkle Trial may not have a stellar record for producing winners of the Arkle but rightly retains a reputation for producing quality horses.
 Since 2010 it’s been won by the likes of Al Ferof, who had plenty of success as a chaser, and Dodging Bullets, who won a string of Grade 1 chases including the Champion Chase.
 Then there’s three-time Gold Cup winner, Best Mate, for whom this race was his first Graded win over fences.

 Not every winner goes on to great things but they must put in a very good performance to get over the line in this Grade 2 affair.
 Usually, the winner of the race is relatively signposted.
-Between 2008 and 2019, half of all favourites won whilst only three winners came from outside the top three in the betting.
+Between 2000 and 2021, half of all favourites won whilst only six winners came from outside the top two in the betting.

 At least one previous run at Cheltenham is a serious benefit to any horse lining up in the Arkle Trial.
 The majority of recent winners had already been tested up the hill at Prestbury Park whilst those who have already broken their duck over fences should be preferred over those who are yet to lose their maiden tag.
 The other thing for punters to look for is high class form over hurdles as many winners had already won a Grade 1 before they switched to fences.